Monodromy in the space of symmetric cubic surfaces with a line: Introduction

 Contemporary geometers such as Klein were interested in exploring how symmetries of objects manifest in enumerating various quantities attached to them.
 Recent work of the first-named author introduces tools from equivariant homotopy theory to explore how Poncelet's principle of conservation of number interacts with symmetry, an example being that a smooth cubic surface defined by a symmetric polynomial always has the same $S_4$-symmetries on its lines \cite{EEG}.
 Such cubic surfaces are called \textit{symmetric cubic surfaces}.

-In this paper we initiate an exploration of Galois groups of symmetric enumerative problems.
+In this paper we initiate an exploration of monodromy groups of symmetric enumerative problems.
 This flavor of question is well-studied in geometric group theory; for example, many have studied rigidity phenomena for finite index subgroups of lattices in Lie groups (e.g. \cite{Margulis} and \cite{FarbWeinberger}) and equivariant problems for their non-linear analogues like mapping class groups and $\mathrm{Out}(F_n)$ (e.g. \cite{BirmanHilden}, \cite{MaclachlanHarvey}, \cite{FarbHandel}, and \cite{LandesmanLittSawin}).
 However the setting we pursue is of a completely different shape --- since the Galois group of lines on a cubic surface (and many related problems) is finite, we cannot leverage such tools, e.g. Teichm\"uller theory, to approach this question, and alternative techniques are needed.

-Our main result is a \textit{computation of the Galois group of lines on symmetric cubic surfaces}, which we show is equal to the Klein $4$-group.
+Our main result is a \textit{computation of the monodromy group of lines on symmetric cubic surfaces}, which we show is equal to the Klein $4$-group.
 This is carried out via a combination of moduli-theoretic techniques, classical analysis of the Weyl group of the $E_6$ lattice, as well as group-theoretic computations in GAP and contemporary certified tracking homotopy continuation algorithms.
 Along the way we prove that \textit{the moduli of stable symmetric cubic surfaces is an arithmetic quotient of the complex hyperbolic line}.
 The latter result mirrors the landmark work of Allcock, Carlson, and Toledo at the turn of the century \cite{AllcockCarlsonToledo}, where they show the moduli space of stable cubic surfaces is an arithmetic quotient of complex hyperbolic $4$-space.
 We explore the appearance of our Klein 4-group $K_4$ in both the Weyl group of $E_6$ and in the projective orthogonal group $\PO(4,1,\mathbb{F}_3)$.
+Finally we establish an \emph{explicit formula in radicals} for the 27 lines on an $S_4$-symmetric cubic surface.
+This is an interesting result because, famously, no formula in radicals exists for lines on a general cubic surface.
+The presence of symmetry drives down the size of the Galois group of such a problem, and converts an unsolvable problem into a solvable one.